 5. Guake Linux Terminal

 This list of Best Linux Terminal Emulator remains incomplete if I don’t describe this nifty piece of lightweight Linux terminal emulator, Guake.
-It’s a unique in nature as a top-down terminal for Gnome desktop.
+It’s a unique as a top-down terminal for Gnome desktop.
 This Terminal emulator is made on the emulator used on Quake.
 Guake is very easy to use.
-Just you need to press a hotkey to start the terminal, run the command and instantly you can go back to the previous task.
+You need to press a hotkey to start the terminal, run the command and instantly you can go back to the previous task.

 Nifty piece of lightweight Linux terminal emulator, Guake